Tips

 Turn weak pages into fix first articles: symptoms, cause, steps, edge cases

-• Add the most common cause in one sentence
+• adds the most common cause briefly

 If you want a deeper external reference for this style of work, Document360 covers practical knowledge base improvements in their guide to knowledge base SEO best practices.